Arcadia-Science/2025-Asgard-giant-virus-proteomes/README.md

 ### Data Availability

 The large data files required to run this workflow (e.g., raw proteomes, DIAMOND databases, and large intermediate files) are not stored in this Git repository.
 They are permanently archived and publicly available on Zenodo.

-**To run the analysis, please first download the data from Zenodo [INSERT ZENODO DOI LINK HERE] and place the contents into the corresponding subdirectories within the `data/` folder in this repository.**
+**To run the analysis, please first download the data from Zenodo [https://doi.org/10.5281/zenodo.15933361] and place the contents into the corresponding subdirectories within the `data/` folder in this repository.**

 ### Project Structure